AppleMark

 miscellaneous

-Friends by Kobo Abe A whimsical black comedy by the author of the acclaimed Woman of the Dunes (film version Cannes Palme dOr) featuring a family of eight on a mission to search out a lonely soul on whom to bestow their friendship.
-Forcefully inviting themselves into a young man's flat, they take over his household, and his fiancŽe, devouring him with their love and attention in the end.
-Even the police, called in to investigate the offence, fail to detect any harm in the sweet smiling faces of the family.
+Friends A whimsical black comedy by Kobo Abe (see Toki no Gake above).
+A family of eight is on a mission to search out a lonely soul upon whom to bestow their love and friendship.
+Inviting themselves into a young man's flat, they take over his household, and his fiance, devouring him with their love and attention in the end.
+Even the police, called in to investigate their forced entry, cannot detect anything sinister in the smiling faces of the friendly family.
+Performed in the round in Donald Keenes translation at the Questors Theatre, London W5.
+Friends Stills

 Comments on current affairs Click